Meeks91/RxRecyclerViewArrayListAdapter/README.md

 **Usage:**

-1 -> Create an instance of RxRecyclerViewArrayList to use as the data sou rce and put the data type (e.g. String) you want in the diamond brackets.
+1 -> Create an instance of RxRecyclerViewArrayList to use as the data source and put the data type (e.g. String) you want in the diamond brackets.

     val rxArrayList = RxRecyclerViewArrayList<DataType>()